pravega/pravega-samples/scenarios/change-data-capture/README.md

 docker-compose down
 ```

-## What happen in the data source
+## What happens in the data source

-**TL;DR** A datagen that update prices in the stock market table.
+**TL;DR** A datagen that updates prices in the stock market table.

-The datagen container continuously update stock data in the MySQL table.
-It contains 8 selected companies and there corresponding sector.
+The datagen container continuously updates stock data in the MySQL table.
+It contains 8 selected companies and their corresponding sector.
 Each company stock lasts 5 days with 1 minute interval.
-All of them comes from [*Yahoo Finance*](https://github.com/ranaroussi/yfinance).
+All of them come from [*Yahoo Finance*](https://github.com/ranaroussi/yfinance).

-If you follows the log of `datagen` container via `docker-compose logs datagen`, similar outputs should seen below:
+If you follow the log of `datagen` container via `docker-compose logs datagen`, similar outputs should be seen below:

 ```
 datagen_1            | Wait 30 seconds.